kevinhu/cancer_data/README.md

 ## Datasets

-A complete description of the datasets may be found in the [schema](https://github.com/kevinhu/cancer-data/blob/master/cancer_data/schema.txt).
+A complete description of the datasets may be found in [schema.txt](https://github.com/kevinhu/cancer-data/blob/master/cancer_data/schema.txt).

 | Collection                                    | Datasets                                                     | Portal                                                       |
 | --------------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |